-When my eldest son was about three years old my wife was working evening and night shifts as a dementia and palliative care nurse.
+When my eldest son, Matt, was about three years old, my wife was working evening and night shifts as a nurse on the dementia and palliative care wards in a nursing home.

-After the last of the tests and tête-à-têtes, she came home with the counsellor’s summary.
+After the last of her tests and tête-à-têtes, she came home with the counsellor’s summary.

-High on the list of alternative careers, right above the suggestion of florist, was the word clown.
+High on the list of alternate professions, right above florist, was the word clown.

 Think about that for a second.

-As the years went by Matt was joined by Stuart and then Hannah, and the four of us continued to make cookie pilgrimages, new friends and fond memories.
-They grew to become three incredibly creative and caring adults and I often see a kind of gentleness and compassion in them that could only have been forged from witnessing what happens when age and devastating illnesses carve the person out of people.
+As the years went by, Matt was joined by Stuart and then Hannah, and the four of us continued to make cookie pilgrimages, new friends and fond memories.
+They grew to become three incredibly creative and caring adults and I can see a kind of gentleness and compassion in all of them that could only have been forged from witnessing what happens when age and crushing illness carves the person out of people.

 Thanks to Sebastian Pena Lambarri at Unsplash for the Clownfish hero photo for this page.
 Go Nemo!